-Humana Healthy Horizons begins coverage of newborns on the date of birth when the newborn's mother is a member of a Humana Healthy Horizons.
-The delivery hospital is required to enter the birth record into the birth record system, Oklahoma's Certificate of Live Birth, Hearing, Immunization and Lab Data.
+Humana Healthy Horizons begins coverage of newborns on the date of birth when the newborn's mother is a member of Humana Healthy Horizons.
+The delivery hospital is required to enter the birth record into Oklahoma's Certificate of Live Birth, Hearing, Immunization and Lab Data birth record system.
 That information is used to auto-enroll the newborn deemed eligible within 24 hours of birth.
 You can verify eligibility for a newborn through Availity Essentials at Availity.com.